hisuic/snippets/yubaba/README.md

 python3 yubaba.py <PDF file path>
 ```

-completed text file will be saved in the same directory of original PDF file automatically
+completed text file will be automatically saved into the same directory as the designated PDF file